noriyoshiabe/NASequencer/doc/en/general.md

 Error Window
 ------------
-If there is syntax or grammer error in source file, error window shows up.
+If there is syntax or grammar error in source file, error window shows up.
-Errow window can be manually hidden by [x] button.
+Error window can be manually hidden by [x] button.
 Also, it is automatically hidden after error is corrected and source file is saved.

 ![](../shared/error-window.png)